Refugee facts

 14.

-In the UK, 90% of small boat arrivals in 2022 claimed asylum
+In the UK, 99% of small boat arrivals in 2024 either applied for asylum or were named as a dependant on an application

-The above facts were gathered during the preparation of a report to educate our work (May 2023) and recent updates on www.gov.uk
+The above facts were gathered during the update of a report to educate our work (2025).

 To speak to us about our findings, please contact Hannah Williams.